tom-beard/covid/covid-post-peak-analysis.md

   summarise(cases = max(cases), adjusted = max(season_adjust), trend = max(trend))
 ```

-Looking at raw case numbers, the peak on 2022-03-09 was about 5.2 times the lowest recent value.
+Looking at raw case numbers, the peak on 9 Mar 2022 was about 5.2 times the lowest recent value.

 But when adjusting for the weekly pattern, it was 4.3 times the lowest recent adjusted value, and the trend was about 3.1 times the lowest recent trend line.